Fahaddz/reaction-sync/TASK.md

     *   Consider an optional, toggleable on-screen display showing key sync variables in real-time for easier debugging during active use.

 ## 4. Additional Enhancements & Reliability Improvements
-*   **4.1: Automated Testing & CI:**
-    *   4.1.1: Write automated unit tests (e.g., using Jest or Mocha) for core sync logic and utilities.
-    *   4.1.2: Configure CI pipeline (e.g., GitHub Actions) to run tests, linting, and build on each commit.
 *   **4.2: Performance & Smoothness:**
     *   4.2.1: Replace `setInterval` in the sync loop with `requestAnimationFrame` for smoother timing.
     *   4.2.2: Debounce or throttle UI updates (seek bar, time displays) to reduce rendering overhead.